www.musicalschwartz.com > Wicked > Wicked's CD or Wicked historyMusical Themes

 Recovering a Bewitching Tune

-Although Stephen Schwartz rarely checks for treasures in his "trunk" of songs cut from shows, for WICKED it happened spontaneously.
-Back in 1971, he served as the musical director on a short-lived show THE SURVIVAL OF ST. JOAN.
+Although Stephen Schwartz rarely delves into his "trunk" of songs cut from shows, he did rescue a burried treasure for Wicked.
+Back in 1971, he served as the musical director on a short-lived show The Survival of St. Joan.
 The show's book writer asked him to write music for a lyric.
 The song was about a couple stuck in a complicated, unsatisfying relationship.
 Schwartz set the lyric to a pop melody with broodingly dark chords at the beginning, appropriate to the romantic angst of the lyrics.
 But the song was abandoned.
-In May of that year, GODSPELL was mounted Off Broadway, and the songwriter quickly became absorbed in his musical-making career.
+In May of that year, Godspell was mounted off-Broadway, and the songwriter quickly became absorbed in his musical-making career.

-At home in Connecticut in 1998, after reading Gregory Maguire's novel, WICKED, Schwartz sat at his piano penciling out song fragments as they came to mind for his new musical adaptation.
-He remembered the 1971 piece.
-Not long afterwards, the notion of using it for both a musical theme and a major number began to emerge.
+At home in Connecticut in 1998, after reading Gregory Maguire's novel, Wicked.
+Schwartz sat at his piano penciling out song fragments as they came to mind for his new musical adaptation.
+He remembered the song he had written in 1971.
+The notion of using it for both a song and a musical theme began to emerge.

 "And then trying to find the theme for Elphaba, that was sort of the 'Uh-oh, the witch is here.'
 I did it sort of Rachmaninoff style."
-At that point Schwartz launched into a bit of the Rachmaninoff C Sharp Minor Prelude, suggesting that his guests might hear similarities to WICKED's opening chords.
-With a flourish, he played the ominous-sounding first chords used just before the opening number, "No One Mourns the Wicked," which serve as an overture.
-"I thought if I did it that way, it would be for the wicked witch, and like a giant shadow terrorizing you."
+At that point Schwartz launched into a bit of the Rachmaninoff Prelude in C Sharp Minor, suggesting that his guests might hear similarities to Wicked.'s opening chords. with a flourish, he played the ominous-sounding first chords used just before the opening number, "No One Mourns the Wicked," which serve as an overture.
+"I thought if I did it that way, it would be for the Wicked Witch, and like a giant shadow terrorizing you."

 Motifs and Leitmotifs

 The discussion with the Oscar-winning songwriter also covered motifs and leitmotifs, as utilized in operas and in film scores.
 Star Wars composer John Williams employed recurring musical themes to establish an emotional response (motif) or to represent specific characters (leitmotif).
-Think of the music to go with Luke, Leia, Darth Vader, and Yoda, as well as ideas (the Force).
+Think of the music that's associated with Luke, Leia, and Darth Vader, as well as ideas (the Force).

 One of the most innovative proponents of the use of motifs in Broadway musicals was the great composer Jule Styne.
-WICKED's composer spoke about being inspired by Styne's musical motifs, and how they could elicit different emotional responses depending on their placement in the score.
-"I remember being a kid and hearing GYPSY in the 'I had a dream' theme, which gets repeated over again, or 'Nicky Arnstein' in FUNNY GIRL.
+Wicked's composer spoke about being inspired by Styne's musical motifs, and how they could elicit different emotional responses depending on their placement in the score.
+"I remember being a kid and hearing Gypsy and the 'I had a dream' theme, which gets repeated over again, or 'Nicky Arnstein' in Funny Girl.
 I thought that was great theatrically: the fact that there would be a motif that would be repeated in different songs and used to mean different things emotionally, not a reprise but a real motif.
-It's something I've tried to adapt in more complete scores of mine."
-Schwartz concluded, "The score for WICKED, like the score for CHILDREN OF EDEN, is so much a compendium of motifs."
+It's something I've tried to adapt in more complete scores of mine."s Schwartz concluded, "The score for Wicked, like the score for Children of Eden, is so much a compendium of motifs."

 Unlimited Theme: "Over the Rainbow" Revisited